 This doesn’t have to be expensive, all it takes is time.
 Mobilize your homebound team members and empower them to make content that is both personal and unique to their area of expertise.
 Your staff is one of your most valuable resources and the chances are pretty good that they want to stay busy.

-Closing & CTA: If you build a relationship now, your customers will remember it.
+If you build a relationship now, your customers will remember it.
 Once you cultivate a relationship there are many ways to maintain it.
 Whether it’s with one customer or 1,000.
 Insightful social media content, automated email messages, and even direct mail all have their place in the customer relationship cycle.
-For a free consultation about your COVID-19 crisis response or to schedule your own CEO company message video, contact Linda Fanaras, President & CEO of Millennium Agency at email@example.com.
+For a free consultation about your COVID-19 pandemic crisis response, or to schedule your own CEO company message video, contact Linda Fanaras, President & CEO of Millennium Agency at firstname.lastname@example.org.

 Be a Marketing Hero.
 If your company is already taking steps to help out during this tough time and you’d like to be featured as one of our Marketing Heroes, then send an email to Robb Atkinson at email@example.com.